Once a blood donor, always a lifesaver!

 - Hepatitis B or C

-- Chronic conditions such as active cancer or certain autoimmune diseases
+- Chronic Conditions: Active cancer, certain autoimmune diseases

 Blood Donation Stories